 - Fats go straight to the liver to be broken down into fatty acids and glycerol.
 They are then sent around the body to repair cells and make different chemicals/tissues in the body.
 Excess fats are stored as triglycerides in the fat cells.

-- Proteins are processed into amino acids through transamination and sent off to create neurotransmitters, non-essential amino acids, and other protein based compounds in our body.
+- Proteins are processed into amino acids through transamination and sent off to create neurotransmitters, non-essential amino acids, and other protein-based compounds in our body.
 If we have any extra amino acids, they circulate and repair tissue or get stored as glucose.

 - Carbohydrates are broken down into glucose which is used as immediate energy.
 The spike in glucose levels will trigger insulin release, which then helps store the glucose as either glycogen or fat in our cells.

-The fasting state happens when our blood glucose is at borderline level, which also means our insulin levels are decreased.
+The fasting state happens when our blood glucose is at a borderline level, which also means our insulin levels are decreased.
 With the drop in blood glucose, another hormone called glucagon is released to harness the processing of fuel from storage.

 In a fasting state, our nutrients are broken down by different processes, but they are all metabolized the same way.
 They are all broken down into acetyl-CoA, which is an important part of creating ATP (an energy molecule) in the Kreb’s Cycle.

-- Liver glycogen is released and glucose levels increase in the bloodstream.
+- Liver glycogen is released, and glucose levels increase in the bloodstream.
 In turn, this glucose is primarily used by the brain and red blood cells.

 - Free fatty acids are released from the fat cells that are in the form of triglycerides.
-These are the main fuel source for the liver and muscles while we are sleeping.
+These are the primary fuel source for the liver and muscles while we are sleeping.
 The liver will also form ketones from these, and we can use them as fuel if needed.
 More triglycerides are broken down and released if we are in a fasting state for longer.

 Once we have been in a fasting state for longer than 48 hours, we transition into a starved state.
 The glycogen in our muscles and liver will run out.
-The liver will begin to break down lactate in order to create more glucose to fuel our red blood cells.
+The liver will begin to break down lactate to create more glucose to fuel our red blood cells.